morganjwilliams/202411-sgtsg-pyrolite-workshop/README.md

 ## Notebooks

 To view the notebooks for this workshop, follow one of the links below.
-The first is the custom JupyterLab instance to be used for the workshop, but the content should be available via Binder thereafter (albiet, with a short delay associated with building an environment to run it in).
+The first is the custom JupyterLab instance to be used for the workshop (*you'll be given a unique username at the workshop, and you can create a password on first login*), but the content should be available via Binder thereafter (*albiet, with a short delay associated with building an environment to run it in, using free resources provided by MyBinder*).

 |   Workshop JupyterHub  |  Binder |
 |:-------:|:-------:|